-Performance outcomes Acceptable outcomes AO9.3 AO9.4 Queensland plumbing and wastewater code.
+Performance outcomes Acceptable outcomes Queensland plumbing and wastewater code.
 Note - The on-site wastewater is to be verified by a competent person and verification submitted to Council with the development and plumbing application.
-Stormwater is directed to a lawful point of discharge.
-Refuse storage areas are provided with an impervious wash down area for self-contained cleaning. sment benchmarks for Assessable deve Outdoor sport and recreation lopment c only PO10 Development provides adequate separation, screening and buffering from any adjoining sensitive land uses so that privacy and amenity is not adversely affected.
-AO10.1 Development that shares a boundary with a sensitive land use provides a minimum setback of six (6) metres from the common boundary for: (a) active outdoor use or sporting areas; (b) site access points; (c) car parking areas; and (d) servicing or outdoor storage areas.
-Development that shares a boundary with a sensitive land use is to setback all buildings a minimum of 15 metres from that common boundary and: (a) include a minimum 1.8 metres high solid screen fence along that common boundary; or (b) a landscaped buffer area consisting of dense screen planting of a minimum three (3) metres width along that common boundary Struct ure planning P011 Interim land uses, such as non-urban development or rural uses, do not reduce or preclude the long-term use of the site or nearby land for urban purposes, having regard to the scale and nature of the activity and its likely impacts.
+AO9.3 Stormwater is directed to a lawful point of discharge.
+AO9.4 Refuse storage areas are provided with an impervious wash down area for self-contained cleaning.
+Asses sment benchmarks for Assessable deve lopment c only Use - Outdoor sport and recreation PO10 Development provides adequate separation, screening and buffering from any adjoining sensitive land uses so that privacy and amenity is not adversely affected.
+AO10.2 Development that shares a boundary with a sensitive land use provides a minimum setback of six (6) metres from the common boundary for: (a) active outdoor use or sporting areas; (b) site access points; (c) car parking areas; and (d) servicing or outdoor storage areas.
+Development that shares a boundary with a sensitive land use is to setback all buildings a minimum of 15 metres from that common boundary and: (a) include a minimum 1.8 metres high solid screen fence along that common boundary; or (b) a landscaped buffer area consisting of dense screen planting of a minimum three (3) metres width along that common boundary Editor's note-Refer also to the Landscaping code Struct ure planning PO11 Interim land uses, such as non-urban development or rural uses, do not reduce or preclude the long-term use of the site or nearby land for urban purposes, having regard to the scale and nature of the activity and its likely impacts.
 No acceptable outcome nominated.
 PO12 New development: (a) is provided in an orderly and logically sequenced manner; No acceptable outcome nominated.

-Р erformance outcomes Acceptable outcomes (b) takes into consideration land use need and the type, scale and nature of proposed development; (c) sets and maintains a consistent character, amenity, built form and streetscape appropriate to the local area; (d) utilises land, infrastructure and natural assets efficiently; (e) locates non-residential development: (i) on major roads; (ii) where not introducing non-residential traffic to residential streets; to provide for the day to day needs of the immediate residential community; (f) does not increase the risk of natural hazards; (g) provides coherent and fully connected access to the local open space and recreation network; (h) creates a safe, walkable environment with safe access to a clear, legible road network; and (i) Note - incorporates sustainability principles in design. - A Structure Plan should be prepared to demor nstrate compliance with this outcome. [evelopment PO13 the c elopment appropriately responds to haracteristics and constraints of ite, having regard to: No acceptable outcome nominated. (a) topography and drainage patterns; (b) utility services; (c) the form and function of the surrounding movement network; (d) vehicular and pedestrian access, circulation; (e) existing vegetation; (f) adjoining and surrounding land uses, including avoiding land use conflicts through the provision of adequate buffering, screening or separation; (g) any hazards to people or property;
+P erformance outcomes Acceptable outcomes (b) takes into consideration land use need and the type, scale and nature of proposed development; (c) sets and maintains a consistent character, amenity, built form and streetscape appropriate to the local area; (d) utilises land, infrastructure and natural assets efficiently; (e) locates non-residential development: (i) on major roads; (ii) where not introducing non- residential traffic to residential streets; (iii) to provide for the day to day needs of the immediate residential community; (f) does not increase the risk of natural hazards; (g) provides coherent and fully connected access to the local open space and recreation network; (h) creates a safe, walkable environment with safe access to a clear, legible road network; and (i) incorporates sustainability principles in design. - A Structure Plan should be prepared to nstrate compliance with this outcome.
+Effects of de evelopment PO13 the c elopment appropriately responds to haracteristics and constraints of ite, having regard to: No acceptable outcome nominated. (a) topography and drainage patterns; (b) utility services; (c) the form and function of the surrounding movement network; (d) vehicular and pedestrian access, circulation; (e) existing vegetation; (f) adjoining and surrounding land uses, including avoiding land use conflicts through the provision of adequate buffering, screening or separation; (g) any hazards to people or property;